 I have repaired and used a lot of spot welding machines before and I really think that GYS have hit the nail on the head with this one.

 It's easy to use has a light welding gun with a large set of welding arms( far more than other manufacturers) and is intuitive in its control in practice.

-It produces high-quality spot welds with a good duty cycle ( What does duty cycle mean?).
+It produces high-quality spot welds with a good duty cycle (Check out my post on What does duty cycle mean? ).

 Its only drawback is that it needs good mains electrical supply to perform at its best but if you have that then I feel the Genius Gyspot Inverter BP-LG is one of the best spot welders out there